x

 What is an sIRB and Why Does my Study Need One?

-For decades, many research sites have primarily relied on institutional review board (IRB) oversight provided by committees administered by the local institution conducting the research.
-Additionally, IRBs administered by independent organizations have always been an option for research sites who do not administer their own local IRB.
+For decades, many research sites have primarily relied on institutional review board (IRB) oversight provided by committees that are administered by the local institution conducting the research.
+IRBs administered by independent organizations have long been an option for research sites who do not administer their own local IRB.
+They’re also an option for all other types of sites to reduce internal burden and potentially help decrease study startup timelines.

-Recently, federal requirements have shifted to require most multisite clinical trials rely on a single IRB (sIRB) for oversight at all participating sites.
-This eliminates the patchwork of multiple local IRBs overseeing a single trial, instead channeling every site to an sIRB overseeing participant protections for the entire study.
+Recently, federal requirements have shifted to require most multisite clinical trials to rely on a single IRB (sIRB) for oversight at all participating sites, specifically for any multisite research receiving support from the U.S. government.
+This eliminates the patchwork of multiple local IRBs reviewing a single trial, instead channeling every site to an sIRB reviewing for participant protections for the entire study.

-When the human subject protection regulations were originally established, clinical trials primarily took place at academic institutions.
-At the time, it made sense to establish IRBs locally to oversee the research conducted at each institution.
+When the human subject protection regulations were originally established, clinical trials primarily took place at institutions and academic medical centers, with few (if any) trials conducted at independent research sites.
+Due to the regulations governing human subjects research, these institutions established IRBs locally to review the research conducted at their own institution.

-However, research conduct has evolved since then.
-In addition to institutional sites, we also now have commercial or unaffiliated sites, which might or might not have a local IRB to rely on.
+In recent years, research conduct has evolved to also include commercial or unaffiliated sites, which might or might not have a local IRB to rely on.
 Commercial sites in particular are set up to conduct only research activities, compared to sites adding research activities to existing clinical responsibilities.

-All research is moving toward more streamlined conduct because of factors such as costs and competition, especially for industry-sponsored trials.
+All research is moving toward more streamlined conduct because of factors such as costs and competition.
 Because of this, sites can choose to rely upon any IRB their sponsor or contract research organization (CRO) designates.

 A CRO’s Role in sIRB Review